This is really, really important.

-Tuesdays: 6pm till 8pm; young men and women’s groups.
-These sessions are continuing but we have raised the number of people able to attend.
-On Tuesday nights we’ve got Matt Livewire giving guitar lessons and Sam Downing drum lessons, so if you’d like to attend this session please message us.
+Tuesdays: young men and young women’s groups (14 to 21) 6.00pm till 8.00pm: These are gender specific support groups, plus we’ve got Matt Livewire giving free guitar lessons and Sam Downing drum lessons, also free.
+If you’d like to attend this session please message either Julie or myself.

-Thursdays: 7pm till 9pm; senior sessions (13 to 21); up to 30 people, so you will need to book a place (if you’re in a band or you want to hang out with your friends, you’ll need to make sure your are all booked in).
-Guitar and drum lessons will be available as well as all the usual support, but we’ll want to get as many band and solo musicians on the stage as possible: we’ve all missed hearing you lot so much.
+Thursday night senior sessions (13 to 21) 7.00pm till 9.00pm: We can only have up to 30 people in for the time being so you will need to pre-book a place (if you’re in a band or you want to hang out with your friends, you’ll need to make sure you’re all booked in) – guitar, vocal and drum lessons will be available as well as all the usual support.
+Contact Julie to book a place. £1 per session.

 About us when there’s no pandemic…

 We’re Livewire Youth Music – the charity that’s all about using contemporary music to unlock creativity and support young people on their journey through adolescence and into adulthood.